 During these first battles of 1757, some 1,300 Saxon soldiers forcibly serving in the Prussian Army had already deserted to the Austrians.

-The last phase of the campaign are described in the following articles:
+The last phase of the campaign is described in the following article:

 - Retreat (May 7 to June 29, 1757) describing the retreat of the Prussian armies

 This article incorporates texts from the following books, which are now in the public domain:

 - Anonymous: A Complete History of the Present War, from its Commencement in 1756, to the End of the Campaign, 1760, London, 1761, pp. 205-216

 - Archenholz, J. W.: The History of the Seven Years War in Germany, translated by F. A. Catty, Francfort, 1843, pp. 32-64, 88-89

 - Carlyle, T.: History of Friedrich II of Prussia, vol. 18